seiichiinoue/rustcc/README.md

 ## Description

-C compiler developed with Rust
+aiming compiler of C-like language in Rust